Abhishekjc19/Abhishekjc19/README.md

    🌎 Based in India 🇮🇳
    🚀 Building, Learning, and Collaborating on Open Source 🎮 Music • Games • Code
-   ➡️ When I am not coding, you’ll probably find me on the football pitch.
+   ➡️ When I am not coding, you’ll probably find me outdoors.
 </pre>
 </h4>